Asian & Comparative Law LL.M. Curriculum

-The central requirement of the Asian & Comparative Law specialization is an independent research project that is satisfied by completing the Law B551 Comparative Legal Studies Seminar and the Law B557 Graduate Writing Seminar.
-The courses provide an introduction to comparative legal scholarship and comparative methods for research in Asian, European and American law.
-The courses emphasize the development of analytical skills and comparative critical thinking and prepare students for the advanced independent research aspect of their program.
-Through class instruction and working closely with a faculty advisor students select research topics, submit periodic writing assignments and make formal presentations, culminating in the submission of a major research paper.
+The central requirement of the Asian & Comparative Law specialization is satisfied by completing the Law B551 Comparative Legal Studies Seminar.
+The course provides an introduction to comparative legal scholarship and comparative methods for research in Asian, European and American law.
+The course emphasizes the development of analytical skills and comparative critical thinking.

 American Legal System and Method